 Understanding how car insurance works often appears impossible.
 Many drivers are left confused after an accident, as they don’t know how to deal with its aftermath.
 To make the situation even more complicated, insurance companies are not on the client’s side.
 Proceeding with an informed decision can be a daunting process.

-If you’ve been the victim of a car accident caused by another driver’s negligence, the attorneys at The Estes Law Firm can help you understand your options when it comes to pursuing compensation.
+If you’ve been the victim of a car accident caused by another driver’s negligence, the attorneys at Estes Personal Injury & Car Accident Lawyers can help you understand your options when it comes to pursuing compensation.
 In this instance, many variables come into play, that’s why it’s crucial that you know how auto insurance works in Texas.

 Insurance Is a Legal Requirement